Background

 health waiver for humanitarian entrants has been in place since 2012.

-panel physicians for the main applicant, their spouse and any members of the family unit.
+The IME is completed by panel physicians for the main applicant, their spouse and any members of the family unit.
 In certain circumstances,

-Panel Member Instructions (Jan 2023) (technical instructions).
+details of the health assessment, Panel Member Instructions (Aug 2025) (technical instructions) and initial assessment guideline.
 Onshore applicants for permanent visas also undergo an IME (through

 BUPA Medical Visa Services).